exwaii/projects/formfiller/README.md

+automated attendance form filler

+made in y10

-automated attendance form filler \n made in y10\n not truly automatic as it switches to the website to enter
+not truly automatic as it switches to the website to enter